Desert Parks Bulletin

 Please note that chainsaws and fire wood collection is prohibited in Innamincka Regional Reserve and Malkumba-Coongie Lakes National Park, with no wood fires permitted at Malkumba-Coongie Lakes National Park.
 Bring firewood with you and take your waste material home or deposit it at the Innamincka township refuse site.

-- Coongie Track to Kudremitchie Campground – Closed due to rising flood waters
+- Coongie Track to Kudriemitchie Campground – Closed due to flood waters

-- Coongie Track Kudremitchie Campground to Malkumba-Coongie Lakes National Park – Closed due to rising flood waters
+- Coongie Track Kudriemitchie Campground to Malkumba-Coongie Lakes National Park – Closed due to rain.

-- 15 Mile Track - Closed due to rising flood waters
+- 15 Mile Track – Closed due to rain.

-- Cullyamurra Waterhole – Closed due to rising flood waters
+- Cullyamurra Waterhole – Closed due to rain.

-- Kings Marker -Closed due to rising flood waters
+- Kings Marker – Closed due to rain.

-- Ski Beach Campground - Closed due to rising flood waters
+- Ski Beach Campground – Closed due to rain.

-- Wills Grave - Closed due to rising flood waters
+- Wills Grave – Closed due to rain.

-- Minke Waterhole Campground – Closed due to rising flood waters
+- Minke Waterhole Campground – Closed due to rain.

-- Old Strzelecki Track (on Innamincka Regional Reserve only) – Closed due to rising flood waters
+- Old Strzelecki Track (on Innamincka Regional Reserve only) – Closed due to rain.

 - Bore Track North – Closed due to rain.